War Is Hell. So what better way to punish your foes than to make them fight forever?

 - Death is not an option for escape

-Depending on how bad the punishment is, this can be used symbolically to support the argument that war is a terrible thing
+Depending on how bad the punishment is, this can be used symbolically to support the argument that war is a terrible thing.
+A common subversion/inversion is for the "punished" character to enjoy the violence.
+Sealed Evil in a Duel is a sub-trope.

 - The Dead Demon Consuming Seal in Naruto is a sealing jutsu used by Sarutobi, the Third Hokage on Orochimaru which apparently has the effect of making both the caster and the person it is cast on be forced to fight in the belly of the death god for eternity.
-Oro impales the Third with his sword in the middle of the jutsu, so Sarutobi doesn't have the strength to complete it- he solves the problem by deciding to simply seal Orochimaru's arms instead.
-So, apparently, Sarutobi is going to spend the rest of eternity fighting a pair of limbs.
+He seals away the reanimated First and Second Hokages, but Oro impales him with his sword in the middle of the jutsu, so Sarutobi doesn't have the strength to complete it.
+He solves the problem by deciding to simply seal Orochimaru's arms instead.
+So, apparently, Sarutobi was going to spend the rest of eternity fighting a pair of limbs, until Orochimaru figured out how to release all of them, along with the Fourth Hokage and the Yin half of the Nine Tailed Fox.
+All four Hokages are eventually allowed to go to the afterlife proper.

 - Kriegsaffe's "autopsy" of the infamous Christian Humber Reloaded includes a few breakaways to Kriegsaffe's own vision of Humber's world—in it, Hell is staffed by noble demons who have the damned continually re-enact battles (the D-Day landings are specifically mentioned) not as punishment, but as a means of redeeming themselves by strengthening the "soldiers" into a team and instilling virtues in them.